-VEHICLE STORAGE - REMOVAL
+VEHICLE STORAGE -REMOVAL

 - 1. Completely air out the motor home. - 2.
-Have the entire LP gas system checked for leaks - 3.
+Have the entire LP gas system checked for leaks. - 3.
 Check window operation. - 4.
 Check cabinet and door hinges.
 Lubricate with penetrating oil, if necessary. - 5.
-Close all faucets and drain valves that are open. - 6.
-Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 7.
-Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 8.
-Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing section, then flush the waterlines thoroughly with fresh water.
+Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 6.
+Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - Sanitize the water system as outlined under "Disinfecting Your Fresh Water System" in Section 7 - Plumbing, then open all drain valves and flush the waterlines thoroughly with fresh water.
+(Befer to the "Drain Valve Locations" chart as